amangup/coding-bootcamp/lecture5/collections_forloop.md

 ## Practice Exercises
-- Take two dictionaries as input, and return a new dictionary that has all elements the elements common to both input dictionaries.
+- Take two dictionaries as input, and return a new list that has all elements the keys common to both input dictionaries.